SE-shapelets: Semi-supervised Clustering of Time Series Using Representative Shapelets: Evaluation

 \subsection{Main Results}

-In this experiment, we compare SS-shapelets with the counterpart semi-supervised time series clustering methods to show its effectiveness.
+In this experiment, we compare SE-shapelets with the counterpart semi-supervised time series clustering methods to show its effectiveness.
 We summarize clustering accuracy (measured by RI) results on UCR time series datasets in Table \ref{tab:semisuper} (detailed in Appendix).
-SS-shapelets achieves the highest average clustering accuracy (0.778) and the largest average rank (1.1) among all the semi-supervised methods.
-Compared with CSSC, which obtains the second-highest average rank (1.9), SS-shapelets improved RI by around $7.8\%$, and improved RI of Seeded-Kmeans (0.685, the lowest) by $13.5\%$.
-Although all adopt constraints for the semi-supervision, CDPS and SemiDTW (average RI are 0.741 and 0.713, respectively) perform better than FssKmeans (average RI is 0.711) partly due to the advantage of distortion-invariant DTW distance, but SS-shapelets still outperforms them both.
-In addition, SS-shapelets achieves the best clustering accuracy on most datasets (45), which is significantly better than the second-best methods CDPS and SemiDTW (14).
+SE-shapelets achieves the highest average clustering accuracy (0.778) and the largest average rank (1.1) among all the semi-supervised methods.
+Compared with CSSC, which obtains the second-highest average rank (1.9), SE-shapelets improved RI by around $7.8\%$, and improved RI of Seeded-Kmeans (0.685, the lowest) by $13.5\%$.
+Although all adopt constraints for the semi-supervision, CDPS and SemiDTW (average RI are 0.741 and 0.713, respectively) perform better than FssKmeans (average RI is 0.711) partly due to the advantage of distortion-invariant DTW distance, but SE-shapelets still outperforms them both.
+In addition, SE-shapelets achieves the best clustering accuracy on most datasets (45), which is significantly better than the second-best methods CDPS and SemiDTW (14).
 In addition, we show the statistical comparisons of the above methods with a critical difference diagram in Fig. \ref{fig:cd}.
-The hypothesis that not all of these methods are significantly different is rejected by Holm-Bonferroni method \cite{cd}, and SS-shapelets has the highest Wilcoxon test ranking; that shows SS-shapelets achieves a statistically significant improvement over the compared methods.
+The hypothesis that not all of these methods are significantly different is rejected by Holm-Bonferroni method \citep{cd}, and SE-shapelets has the highest Wilcoxon test ranking; that shows SE-shapelets achieves a statistically significant improvement over the compared methods.

-We also show the pair-wise comparison of SS-shapelets with counterpart methods as scatter plots in Fig. \ref{fig:scatter}.
-We observe that the clustering accuracy of SS-shapelets is better than SemiDTW, FssKmeans, CDPS, and CSSC on most datasets.
-Especially, SS-shapelets outperforms FssKmeans on 65 datasets; while on the rest 20 datasets, the accuracy of SS-shapelets is only slightly lower than that of FssKmeans.
-These results demonstrate the effectiveness of SS-shapelets that discovers shapelets for time series clustering.
+We also show the pair-wise comparison of SE-shapelets with counterpart methods as scatter plots in Fig. \ref{fig:scatter}.
+We observe that the clustering accuracy of SE-shapelets is better than SemiDTW, FssKmeans, CDPS, and CSSC on most datasets.
+Especially, SE-shapelets outperforms FssKmeans on 65 datasets; while on the rest 20 datasets, the accuracy of SE-shapelets is only slightly lower than that of FssKmeans.
+These results demonstrate the effectiveness of SE-shapelets that discovers shapelets for time series clustering.